We may earn money or products from the companies mentioned in this post.

-3.)
-Obeying that voice – no matter how hard it seems

-Dear believing mama, allow the Holy Spirit to quench your thirst.
+We may earn money or products from the companies mentioned in this post.** > > 3.)
+Obeying that voice – no matter how hard it seems > > Dear believing mama, allow the Holy Spirit to quench your thirst.
 Let Him speak truth in your mind.
-Follow His prompting, whether it be ignoring laundry piles to hold your fussy two-year-old, or pitching your to-do list to phone a hurting friend.

-You have the mind of Christ.
-Stop worrying about what won’t get done and accept that what God wants done will be done.
-It’s all His anyway.

-A prayer for “mom worry” from Isaiah 55
+Follow His > prompting, whether it be ignoring laundry piles to hold your fussy two-year-old, or pitching your to-do list to phone a > hurting friend. > > You have the mind of Christ.
+Stop worrying about what’s not done and accept that what God wants will be done.
+It’s all > His anyway. > > A prayer for “mom worry” from Isaiah 55